Andrxwwww/IscTorrent/README.md

 - **Peer-to-Peer Communication**: Nodes interact directly without relying on a central server.
 - **File Search & Download**: Browse files across the network and download them from connected peers.
 - **Manual Connections**: Easily link nodes by entering the appropriate port through the interface.

-### Extra Highlights
-- **Parallel Downloads**: Download different parts of a file from multiple nodes at the same time.
-- **Multithreaded System**: Handle uploads and downloads simultaneously for faster and safer file exchange.
-- **Resilient Transfers**: Downloads continue even if one peer goes offline mid-transfer.
-- **Spam Protection**: Avoids redundant downloads and unnecessary network load.

 ---